Avatar: The Last Airbender (comics): Plot

-Suki is captured by the Fire Nation and brought to the Boiling Rock, a grim prison in the middle of a dormant volcano.
+Suki is captured by the Fire Nation and brought to the Boiling Rock, a high security prison in the middle of a dormant volcano.
 Separated from Team Avatar and her Kyoshi Warrior sisters, she decides to build her own community among other prisoners.
-But it's going to take more than an encouraging word to build trust among so many frightened people.
-Suki will need to draw on all her resources to do it, and even that might not be enough.
+But it's going to take more words to build trust.
+Suki will need to draw on all her resources to do it.

 Azula in the Spirit Temple

 During San Diego Comic-Con 2022, it was revealed that a new comic would be slated for the fall of 2023.
-Faith Erin Hicks will return to write with art by Peter Wartman.
-The story will be a standalone story following seventeen-year-old Princess Azula and her way to redemption due to a spirit who helps troubled humans who have traveled the wrong path.
+Faith Erin Hicks would return to write with art by Peter Wartman.